cc4s/cc4s/README.md

     not work).
 -   write or edit a `config.<config>` file for your build environment.
--   the configuration files given in etc/config/ contain predifined retail environments for gnu- and intel-compiler, respectively, using full optimization and without debugging info.
+-   the configuration files given in etc/config/ contain predefined retail environments for gnu- and intel-compiler, respectively, using full optimization and without debugging info.
 -   for the gcc configuration the following additional libraries are required